simonpucher/AgenaTrader/README.md

 A rudimentary documentation exists in form of code comments in each script.
 We are working on development [tutorials](https://github.com/simonpucher/AgenaTrader/tree/master/Tutorial) with a more detailed documentation and covering the basics for AgenaTrader scripts templates.
 If you want to help, please feel free to [open an issue on GitHub](https://github.com/simonpucher/AgenaTrader/issues) or fork this project and create a pull request.

+#Installation of these scripts
+- Locate your the UserCode directory (e.g. C:\Users\yourusername\Documents\AgenaTrader\UserCode)
+- Download Utility Indicator an copy it into the Indicators directory in UserCode \Indicators (e.g. C:\Users\yourusername\Documents\AgenaTrader\UserCode\Indicators)
+- Download the script you want to use and copy it into the correct directory (Indicators into \Indicators, Conditions into \ScriptedConditions, Strategies into \Strategies, Alerts into \AlertHandlers)

 ##Contact
 - [Twitter Simon](https://twitter.com/SimonPucher) [![Twitter](https://img.shields.io/twitter/follow/simonpucher.svg?style=social&label=Follow)](https://twitter.com/SimonPucher)
 - [Twitter Christian](https://twitter.com/ckovar82) [![Twitter](https://img.shields.io/twitter/follow/ckovar82.svg?style=social&label=Follow)](https://twitter.com/ckovar82)